flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 Compared to CRUD here are the things we have to be aware of:

 * The amount of data we need to store on devices and *especially* on the server grows significantly.
 That issue is still an area of active research.
-If you're curious about the subject, check out Victor's work on [RON][ron].
+If you're curious about the subject, check out Victor's work on [RON][ron];
+* We're bringing business logic to the client, that might be a security or an intellectual property concern;
 * It's a new paradigm for many developers.
-It takes time and effort to get a hang of it and there's not much information out there;
+It takes time and effort to get a hang of it and there's not much information out there.

-It doesn't seem like much if we look at sheer numbers, but these two points are *very significant* and can overshadow the benefits of event-sourcing.
+It doesn't seem like much if we look at sheer numbers, but these three points are *very significant* and can overshadow the benefits of event-sourcing.